azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 		"ControlsList": [],
 		"InvalidatePreviousAttestations": true/false,
 		"ApprovedExceptionPromptMessage": "",
-		"NonApprovedExceptionPromptMessage": "",
+		"ByDesignExceptionPromptMessage": "",
 		"DefaultPromptMessage": ""
 	}
 }
 ```

 The following table shows the description of above fields to enforce approved exception.
-- 'EnforceApprovedException' if enabled, will mandate the approved exception attesation for configured controls list.
+- 'EnforceApprovedException' if enabled, will mandate the  exception/attestation attesation for configured controls list.
-- 'ControlsList' represents the controls for which approved exception is mandated.
+- 'ControlsList' represents the controls for which exception/attestation id is mandated.
 The controls listed here are mandated to attest using exception id irrespective of attestation status.
 - 'ApprovedExceptionPromptMessage' represents the message to be prompted to fetch the exception id for approved exception.
-- 'NonApprovedExceptionPromptMessage' represents the message to be prompted to fetch the exception id for non approved exceptions.
+- 'ByDesignExceptionPromptMessage' represents the message to be prompted to fetch the exception id forby design exceptions.
-- 'DefaultPromptMessage' will be prompted as default message if both ApprovedExceptionPromptMessage/NonApprovedExceptionPromptMessage is empty.
+- 'DefaultPromptMessage' will be prompted as default message if both ApprovedExceptionPromptMessage/ByDesignExceptionPromptMessage is empty.

 Sample approved exception attestation workflow in progress:
 <kbd>